 Monday morning was spent in the Redwood forest going for a walk amongst the ginormous trees.
 Although native to California, the trees are able to mature in half the time in New Zealand thanks to the rich and optimum conditions.
 It’s strange to think of how many things in this country are not native, but are able to thrive here so easily.
 Even the grass was not originally from here, but managed to grow instead of the native bush (that’s according to our driver!).

-From there we made our way to Lake Taupo, where had we chosen, there’s a choice of many sports and extreme activities like bungee jumping and sky diving.
+Halfway through our Kiwi Experience North Island Itinerary, we made our way to Lake Taupo, where had we chosen, there’s a choice of many sports and extreme activities like bungee jumping and sky diving.
 Instead, we made our way to Otumuheke Stream where the river joins small waterfalls that provide natural hot springs.
 This river was extremely calm from where we were, but just a short walk away the water plummets down Huka Falls into bright blue, ice cold water.
 I’ll stick to the hot springs thanks!

 We were treated to two nights in Taupo, so the second day there we enjoyed a lie in before heading down to the lake for a swim and sunbathe.
 Here we spent the day chatting, planning travels and swapping notes on the best places to go.
 Although it’s easy to spend all your time relaxing or sightseeing, travel admin is just as important to spend time on!

-That evening we grabbed a $5 pizza and headed to the lake again to see the sunset, and from there we had a very chilled out evening playing cards and drinking cider.
+That evening we grabbed a $5 pizza from Domino’s and headed to the lake again to see the sunset, and from there we had a very chilled out evening playing cards and drinking cider.
 That’s pretty much my ideal evening, so I definitely have a fondness for Taupo now!

 Taupo sunset and street art